ManishPrajapat001/ManishPrajapat001/README.md

-Here's an updated README file for your GitHub profile:

----

 # Hi there, I'm Manish Prajapat! 👋

 I'm a recent graduate from **IIT BHU** (2024) and currently working at **TCS** as a Software Developer.
 I’m passionate about building robust web applications and continuously enhancing my skills in both frontend and backend technologies.